-The Batwa trail experience can be done in both Bwindi and Mgahinga national park in Uganda, the Batwa people are also commonly known as Pygmies are an endangered group of people believed to have migrated from the Ituri forests in Congo in search of wildlife to hunt hence the name the district they settle in Kisoro to mean “Place of wildlife”.
+The Batwa Trail and Batwa Experience activities can be done in Bwindi Impenetrable National Park and Mgahinga Gorilla National Park in Uganda respectively.
+The Batwa people are commonly known as Pygmies.
+They are an endangered group of people believed to have migrated from the Ituri forests in Congo in search of wildlife to hunt.
+This influenced the naming of Kisoro, the district they settle in.
+Kisoro means “Place of wildlife”.

-Today, there are less than 3000 Batwa people left in the world, they created trails in which they can teach children about their ancient culture and the rest of the world how they used to live in the ancient forests for all the hundreds of thousands of years.
+Today, there are less than 3000 Batwa left in the world.
+They created trails in which they can teach children and the rest of the world about their ancient culture and how they used to live in the ancient forests for all the hundreds of thousands of years.

-The Batwa people were almost getting extinct by the year 2002 but Dr. Scott and Carol Kellermann the American missionaries were of great rescue when they came in and bought land, built houses, schools, and hospitals that have improved the lives of the Batwa.
+The Batwa were almost getting extinct by the year 2002 but Dr. Scott and Carol Kellermann, the American missionaries were of a great rescue.
+They came in and bought land, built houses, schools, and hospitals that have improved the lives of the Batwa.
 Today, their numbers have increased.
 They also earn a percentage of the fees charged for tourist activities in the area.
 Among these include Uganda gorilla trekking safaris, Batwa Trail and Batwa Experience.

-The Batwa experience in Bwindi impenetrable national park takes you on a nature walk then hike to the forest with a Batwa guide who will show you how they used to hunt from how they used different traps for hunting and how effective they were.
+The Batwa Trail in Bwindi Impenetrable National Park takes you on a nature walk, then hike to the forest with a Batwa guide who shows you how they used to hunt.
+They also demonstrate how they used different traps for hunting and how effective they were.

 Batwa Experience in Mgahinga Gorilla National Park

-The trail in Mgahinga starts at Muhavura caves by the Batwa guides and normally starts with a prayer to the gods to guide them through the forest, the guide will take you through how they used to live in the forest by showcasing traditional herbs, show how grass thatched houses are constructed, honey gathering tricks, hunting skills and so much more.
+The Batwa Experience in Mgahinga starts at Muhavura caves by the Batwa guides.
+It normally starts with a prayer to the gods to guide you through the forest.
+The Batwa guide will narrate to you how they used to live in the forest by showcasing traditional herbs, portraying how grass thatched houses are constructed, showcasing honey gathering tricks, hunting skills and so much more.

-The Batwa in Mgahinga like in Bwindi will engage in various cultural activities like bamboo cup demonstrations visit a traditional healer and learn about medicinal plants the visit at Mgahinga ends at the Garama cave which was once the Batwa kings cave, a cultural dance is always performed in the cave.
+The Batwa in Mgahinga Gorilla National Park like in Bwindi engage in various cultural activities like bamboo cup demonstrations, visit a traditional healer and teach you about plants used as herbs.
+The visit in Mgahinga ends at the Garama cave.
+This cave was once the Batwa kings cave.
+A cultural entertaining dance is always performed in the cave.
 You will definitely enjoy it.

-Bwindi and Mgahinga provide opportunities for spending one hour with gorillas at only $600 and $1500 for gorilla habituation experience where you spend 4 hours with researchers and scientists in the presence of mountain gorillas.
+Bwindi and Mgahinga provide opportunities for spending one hour with gorillas for $600 permits.
+The $1500 for gorilla habituation experience, however, entitles you to a whopping 4 hours with researchers and scientists in the presence of mountain gorillas.

-The Batwa trail can be visited all year round but if you are intending to combine the Batwa trail experience with gorilla trekking, then the best season for visiting is from June to August and December to February.
-Gorilla trekking permits should be obtained in advance of about 3 months before the actual day of trekking.
+The Batwa trail and Batwa experience can be done all year round but if you are intending to combine the Batwa trail experience with gorilla trekking, then the best season for visiting is from June to August and December to February.
+Gorilla trekking permits should be obtained in advance; about 3 months before the actual day of trekking.